-NLI provides professional development and training in the theory, principles, and techniques of design for natural play and learning, with an emphasis on the role of the natural environment in healthy child development.
-Of particular interest is the role of educational programming, playwork, and cultural animation in landscape design.
+Professional development and training includes theory, principles, and techniques that guide the design of play and learning environments with an emphasis on the design and management of natural environments to support healthy child development.
+The roles of play professionals, educators, and cultural animators are particularly emphasized in landscape design.

-Applications include informal environments such as community parks; nonformal educational institutions such as children's museums, zoos, and botanical gardens; formal educational institutions such as child development centers and schools; urban neighborhoods and the independent mobility networks that provide young people access to experiences in the broader community.
+Contexts include informal environments such as community parks and play areas; nonformal educational institutions such as museums, zoos, and botanical gardens; formal educational institutions such as child development centers and schools; urban neighborhoods and pedestrian and bicycle networks that provide young people access to experiences in the broader community.

-NLI education and training programs are delivered in live conferences, symposia, and hands-on workshops, as well as webinars and an upcoming distance learning certificate course.
-The capacity and resources for distance learning provided by NC State University will be utilized to disseminate the resources of the Natural Learning Initiative to the furthest corners of the State of North Carolina and beyond.
-Participants include:
+Professional development and training programs are delivered in live conferences, symposia, and hands-on workshops, as well as webinars and distance learning certificate courses.
+Distance learning programs offered through NC State University disseminate NLI resources across the State of North Carolina and beyond.

 - Landscape architects and designers